fglaeser/mmqinet/README.md

 # Minimalist MQI.Net
-.Net Core interface for IBM MQ (WebSphere MQ, MQSeries)
+Our own .Net Core interface for IBM MQ (WebSphere MQ, MQSeries) with Blackjack and Hookers.